Before getting in touch

-In general, and in common with my academic colleagues, I do not have the time to read and consider new theories that have not come through appropriate channels such as requests for review by editors of peer-review journals.
+- In general, Professor Jim Al-Khalili and most of his academic colleagues do not have the time to read and consider new theories that have not come through the appropriate channels such as requests for review by editors of peer-review journals.

-It is departmental policy, that academics will not accept unsolicited or unscheduled visits.
+- It is a departmental policy that academics will not accept unsolicited or unscheduled visits.

-It is standard protocol in science to submit new ideas, theories or experimental results to peer review journals for assessment.
-This is part of the scientific method that has been established the world over for centuries.
+- It is standard protocol in science to submit new ideas, theories or experimental results to peer review journals for assessment.
+This is part of the scientific method that has been established across the world for centuries; please adhere to this.

 * Two-slit experiment: of quantum mechanics/dark matter/dark energy/ the big bang

 If you need to contact the Department of Physics for the University of Surrey please use the below address.